Sorry, this program is not available for local students.

 All programs are delivered in English.
 You will have access online and digital resources through the myRMIT student portal.

-This program includes a variety of learning experiences in:
+This program includes a variety of learning experiences such as:

 - work placements

 In your final year, you will have the opportunity to undertake a 50-day supervised field placement or internship.
 These internships have assisted past students in gaining employment within the industry.

 Integral to the success of RMIT justice programs are their close links with the Dispute Resolution Centre, the court system, community legal centres and criminal justice agencies.
 These links influence and complement program design, development and delivery.